fordparsons/duo-dang/README.md

 ### Duo Network Gateway
 Follow directions at https://duo.com/docs/dng#protect-a-web-application-with-duo-network-gateway-, treating Duo Access Gateway as an internal web application.
 You will need to generate a self-signed certificate for the Duo Access Gateway in order to use HTTPS internally (which the Duo Access Gateway requires).
 The internal URL will be `https://access-gateway:4443`

+In order for the Duo Network Gateway to use the Duo Access Gateway that is deployed here, you will need to employ URI whitelisting.
+The record will be for `/dag`

 ### OpenLDAP if using example LDIF "Riverdale"
 ```
 docker cp ./seedldif/riverdale.ldif openldap:/tmp/riverdale.ldif